Get your BAS Library Membership Today

 - Harvard professor Lawrence Stager describing his excavations at the Philistine city of Ashkelon, including the discovery of a rare silver calf that many scholars believe is a prototype of the golden calf the Israelites fashioned at the foot of Mt.
 Sinai at the very moment Moses was receiving the Ten Commandments.

-- A recent excavation in Syria exposing a temple almost is a duplicate of Solomon’s Temple as described in the Bible, substantiating the Biblical account not only of its architecture, but also of the Phoenician architects who worked with Solomon to design it.
+- A recent excavation in Syria exposing a temple that is almost a duplicate of Solomon’s Temple as described in the Bible, substantiating the Biblical account not only of its architecture, but also of the Phoenician architects who worked with Solomon to design it.

 - Exciting discoveries about the world of Jesus and early Christianity.
 Read about the recent excavation of the Pool of Siloam that shows us where Jesus cured the blind man, learn about Roman crucifixion and the tomb in which the historical Jesus was buried, and understand how Jews and other cultures viewed Jesus’ teachings.